-An academic minor in Political Science is not open to students with a concentration in the Department of Political Science.
+A minor in Political Science is not open to students with a major in the Department of Political Science.

-Students wishing to pursue an academic minor in Political Science must develop a specific plan for its completion in consultation with the Department's designated advisor.
+Students wishing to pursue a minor in Political Science must develop a specific plan for its completion in consultation with the Department's designated advisor.